Have you ever been to a 5D-cinema?

 A character shopping at a bakery

 Post your mini-scene in the comments below!
 I want to see you guys applying the content of this post.
-You will remember it much better, if you use it right away.
+You will remember all of these guidelines much better if you use them right away.
 Give it a try!

 Now go ahead and use senses in your stories!
 In the future, I want you to always think about them when you write your scenes.
 Is there a smell, a taste, a touch you could describe?
 What does your character hear?

 When you use senses in your descriptions skillfully, your reader will feel like he was present in that scene of yours.
 He can then listen to your scene, smell it, touch it… and he will never forget the way your scene tickled his senses…